borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 -- real wages that keeps purchasing power with mild price deflation leading to greater prosperity
 &nbsp;&nbsp;(no need to ask for raise just to keep up with inflation)
 -- fair distribution of economic growth by removing silent regressive Tax via inflation
-&nbsp;&nbsp;(no Cantillon effect - those close to printing machine benefit the most)
+&nbsp;&nbsp;(no [Cantillon effect](https://whatismoney.info/cantillon-effect-bitcoin/){:target="_blank"} - those close to printing machine benefit the most)
 -- simplified savings (power of simplicity in Bitcoin architecture also)

 ### Upcoming period
 {: #upcoming }
 April 2024 is when next halving occurs.
 Event refers to reducing (by half) creation of new coins that miners receive as reward, and it happens every 4 years in cycles.
-Because many are buying regulary, doing DCA (Dollar-Cost Averaging) it should lead to price hike approximately 2 times.
+Because many are buying regulary, doing **DCA** (Dollar-Cost Averaging) it should lead to price hike approximately 2 times.
 It then gets media attention which attracts new people and traders, leading to hype and new all time high, that is followed by crash and bear market.
 So it has a specific market behavior but the 4 year average is constantly going up (logarithmic growth) and number of adopters increase with each round.
 Usage becomes easier as mobile apps are getting more user friendly every day.
-And imminent approval of Spot [Bitcoin ETFs](https://www.coindesk.com/policy/2023/10/20/sec-likely-to-approve-spot-bitcoin-etf-in-next-few-months-jpmorgan/)
+And imminent approval of Spot [Bitcoin ETFs](https://www.coindesk.com/policy/2023/10/20/sec-likely-to-approve-spot-bitcoin-etf-in-next-few-months-jpmorgan/){:target="_blank"}
 (Exchange-Traded Fund) will have additional impact on bull rally.
-To add here Fidelity research study [*Bitcoin First Revisited*](https://www.fidelitydigitalassets.com/research-and-insights/bitcoin-first-revisited) where it is explained why it should be considered separately from other digital assets.
+To add here Fidelity research study [*Bitcoin First Revisited*](https://www.fidelitydigitalassets.com/research-and-insights/bitcoin-first-revisited){:target="_blank"} where it is explained why it should be considered separately from other digital assets.
 If this logic is correct, from current price of $ 27.000 on 2023/10/01, by the end of 2025 it could peak in range between 100 and 200 thousand USD.
-After this in 2026 or 2027 maybe it will fall back again to little below 100 K (estimation based on rainbow price chart - an informed guess).
+After this in 2026 or 2027 maybe it will fall back again to little below 100 K (estimation based on [rainbow price chart](https://www.blockchaincenter.net/en/bitcoin-rainbow-chart/){:target="_blank"} - an informed guess).

 ### Macro analysis (fixed money supply characteristics):
 {: #macro }